Power-law Bianchi type I inflation with multiple vector fields

-Since \eqref{power-law solution vec3} is the solution where all three vector fields $A_\mu$, $B_\mu$, and $C_\mu$ are non-vanishing, we name it the solution type III.
-In general, $\eta_a$, $\eta_b$, and $\eta_c$ are different, so the solution type $\text{III}$ corresponds to a general Bianchi type I metric with three different scale factors.
-If two of three coupling constants are equal to each other, say $\rho_b$ and $\rho_c$, then $\eta_b=\eta_c$ and the metric will become $x$-rsBI one and so on.
-If all three coupling constant are equal to each other, i.e., $\rho_a=\rho_b=\rho_c$, then $\eta_a=\eta_b=\eta_c$ and the metric becomes the FLRW one.
+Since \eqref{power-law solution vec3} is the solution where all three vector fields $A_\mu$, $B_\mu$, and $C_\mu$ are non-vanishing, we refer to it as the solution type III.
+In general, $\eta_a$, $\eta_b$, and $\eta_c$ are different, so the solution type $\text{III}$ corresponds to a general power-law BI metric with three different scale factors.
+If two of the three coupling constants are equal, say $\rho_b$ and $\rho_c$, then $\eta_b=\eta_c$ and the metric becomes a power-law $x$-rsBI metric.
+If all three coupling constants are equal, i.e., $\rho_a=\rho_b=\rho_c$, then $\eta_a=\eta_b=\eta_c$ and the metric becomes a power-law FLRW metric.

-For convenience, we summarize all the obtained solutions shown above in Table \eqref{tab: power-law solutions}.
+For convenience, we summarize all the solutions obtained above in Table \eqref{tab: power-law solutions}.